seanahmad/NBA-EDA/README.md

-# eda-basketball
+# Exploratory Data Analysis using NBA data.
-An exploratory data analysis on NBA data
+An exploratory data analysis on NBA data.